 The diagnostic code system in Webasto timers is standard.
-Refer to Appendix E at the end of this manual, to the Maintenance Manual or to Webasto manual for more information.
+Refer to the Maintenance Manual and to Webasto manual for more information.

 If there are no heater faults, the heater will go through a normal start cycle and regulate based on thermostat setting.